 The antibody directed against SUCLA2 worked in immunohistochemistry protocols only from fresh human brain specimens.
 However, the antibody recognized reliably SUCLA2 in samples that have been preserved in our Brain Tissue Bank for prolonged periods of time which were processed for Western blotting.
 This provided the opportunity to examine the presence of SUCLA2 from several brain regions.
-As shown in Fig. 8 panel A, homogenate samples obtained from three different donors (Table 1a, b) from temporal cortex, caudate nucleus, putamen, frontal cortex, white matter and cerebellar cortex tested positive for SUCLA2 immunoreactivity.
+As shown in figure 8 panel A, homogenate samples obtained from three different donors (Tables 1A and B) from temporal cortex, caudate nucleus, putamen, frontal cortex, white matter and cerebellar cortex tested positive for SUCLA2 immunoreactivity.
 Even though white matter does not contain neuronal cell bodies it still exhibited significant SUCLA2 immunoreactivity, probably originating from the mitochondria found along the axons.
 'MB' signifies mouse brain homogenates from four different animals (numbered as 1, 2, 3 and 4).
-In this and the other panels of Fig. 8, β -actin immunoreactivity served as a loading control for all lanes.
+In this and the other panels of figure 8, $\beta$ -actin immunoreactivity served as a loading control for all lanes.